 This offer is no longer available on our site: Chase Sapphire Preferred® Card

 Need cash, but only have your credit card?

 Normally when you use your credit card to make a purchase, you charge the cost to your line of credit and then pay for your purchases in a statement later.
 But did you know you can also use your credit card to access cash?

-“When you use your credit card to get cash instead of buying something, that’s a cash advance,” says Neal Frankle, Certified Financial Planner™ and the creator of CreditPilgrim.com.
+Using your credit card to get cash instead of buying something is a cash advance.
 You can make the transaction at a bank or ATM, or by cashing checks provided by your credit card company at your local bank.

 How much does a cash advance fee cost?

 Credit cards often come with different fees, APRs and terms.
 It’s critical to read the fine print on the specific card you hold or want to open.